 Wage and Hour Division (WHD)

-Fact Sheet #25: The Home Health Care Industry Under the Fair Labor Standards Act (FLSA)
+Fact Sheet #25: Home Health Care and the Companionship Services Exemption Under the Fair Labor Standards Act (FLSA)

 Employers who provide home health care services for individuals who (because of age or infirmity) are unable to care for themselves may or may not be required to pay minimum wage and/or overtime premium pay depending upon the type of services provided and the nature of the working relationship.
 Employees providing "companionship services" as defined by the FLSA need not be paid the minimum wage or overtime.
 Trained personnel such as nurses, whether registered or practical, are not exempt from minimum wage or overtime under the exemption for companions, but registered nurses may be exempt as professionals.
 Certified nurse aides and home health care aides may be considered exempt from the FLSA's wage requirements depending upon the nature of their work.
 Please see Fact Sheet #17N for additional information on nursing exemptions.